AY2425S1-CS2103T-T13-1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
-3. **When typing commands in the CommandBox**, inserting a space, e.g. `he lp` in between `he` and `lp`, will cause the suggestion and autocorrection to bug out and display incorrectly.
 [↑ Back to top](#table-of-contents)